gboeing/ppde642/syllabus/readme.md

 If the above steps haven't solved your problem, send an email (or attend office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
-  2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code or tracebacks)
+  2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code/tracebacks)
-  3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain the results of steps 1-4 above, including relevant links from StackOverflow etc)
+  3. What you've already tried to do to solve your problem and what you have learned from it so far (specifically, explain the results of steps 1-4 above, including relevant links from StackOverflow etc)

 I do not ask for this to be pedantic.
 Rather, I need it to be able to help you solve your problem.